jsco2t/SimpleResponseFilter/README.md

 - IIS Configurations are inherited.
-Adding `unsupportedHeaders` globally and then to a specific web site will cause configuration errors. `unsupportedHeaders` should be added globally, or only to those sites you have added the `SimpleResponseFilter` to.
+Adding `unsupportedHeaders` globally and then to a specific web site will cause configuration errors. `unsupportedHeaders` should be added globally, or only to those sites that `SimpleResponseFilter` has been added to.

 - Depending on how an IIS instance is configured the header field `X-Powered-By` may be added back by IIS *after* filtering has happened.
 This header can be removed by adjusting the "HTTP Response